hynek/structlog/docs/bound-loggers.md

 However, in some rare cases you may not want to do that.
 For example because you don't control how you get the logger that you would like to wrap (famous example: Celery).
-For that times there is the {func}`structlog.wrap_logger` function that can be used to wrap a logger -- optionally without any global state (i.e. configuration):
+For that times there is the {func}`structlog.wrap_logger` function that can be used to wrap a logger -- optionally without any global state (in other words, configuration):

 (proc)=